Big Night: Reception

 On review aggregator Rotten Tomatoes, the film has an approval rating of 97% based on 56 reviews, with an average rating of 8.1/10.
 The website's critical consensus reads, "The performances in Big Night are wonderful, and the food looks delicious."
 On Metacritic, the film has a weighted average score of 80 out of 100, based on 23 critics, indicating "generally favorable" reviews.

+During the film's Denver run, Landmark Theatres, KVOD, Cooks Mart and Barolo Grill sponsored a "Big Night at Barolo Grill" sweepstakes tied to screenings at the Esquire Theatre; moviegoers who saw the film during its first three weeks could register at the theater or at participating businesses to win a nine-course, $250 dinner for two at Barolo Grill.
+The dinner was held on October 30, 1996, and 22 sweepstakes winners were served a nine-course meal prepared by chef David Steinmann, accompanied by Italian wine and grappa.

 Peter Travers of Rolling Stone called the movie, "a feast of a film done on a low budget with a menu featuring top-grade acting, writing and direction."

 Roger Ebert of the Chicago Sun-Times said of the film, "Big Night' is one of the great food movies, and yet it is so much more.
 It is about food not as a subject but as a language--the language by which one can speak to gods, can create, can seduce, can aspire to perfection."